skito/aipi-php/docs/xai.md

 # Using xAI models
-This document contains details on how to use OpenAI models.
+This document contains details on how to use xAI models.
 It's important to understand that every AI model has its own capabilities and limitations.

 - [Chat completitions and vision](#chat-completitions-and-vision)
 - [Further reading](#further-reading)